Libuše Domanínská: Life and career

-With the Prague company, she toured to Moscow in 1955, to the Holland Festival in 1959, and to the Edinburgh Festival, where she appeared in 1964 in roles from Czech operas: Jitka in Smetana's Dalibor in the English premiere of the opera, and the title roles in Dvořák's Rusalka and Káťa Kabanová.
+With the Prague company, she toured to Moscow in 1955, to the Holland Festival in 1959, and to the Edinburgh Festival, where she appeared in 1964 in roles from Czech operas: Jitka in Smetana's Dalibor in the English premiere of the opera, and the title roles in Dvořák's Rusalka and Janáček'sKáťa Kabanová.
 The company also performed at the Sibelius Festival in Helsinki.
 She sang as a guest at the Komische Oper Berlin in 1956, at both the Teatro Colón in Buenos Aires and the Teatro di San Carlo in Naples in 1968, and regularly at the Wiener Volksoper from 1958 to 1965.

 Domanínská recorded the title role of Jenůfa in 1970.
 It was the first stereo recording of the opera, paving the way for more recordings of Janáček's operas and for greater recognition of his work around the world.
-A reviewer of Gramophone wrote when it was reissued in 1995: "Libuse Domaninska is a tender Jenufa, vulnerable near the start but also in her own way deepening in human understanding as the drama develops; and her response to the music at the end, as she forgives the Kostelnicka and takes Laca, is true to Janacek's soaring melodic phrases."
-She performed alongside Naděžda Kniplová as the Kostelnicka, Ivo Žídek as Steva, and Vilém Přibyl as Laca, conducted by Bohumil Gregor.
+A reviewer of Gramophone wrote when it was reissued in 1995: "Libuše Domanínská is a tender Jenufa, vulnerable near the start but also in her own way deepening in human understanding as the drama develops; and her response to the music at the end, as she forgives the Kostelnička and takes Laca, is true to Janáček's soaring melodic phrases."
+She performed alongside Naděžda Kniplová as the Kostelnička, Ivo Žídek as Steva, and Vilém Přibyl as Laca, conducted by Bohumil Gregor.

 In concert, she performed oratorios and masses by Bach, Handel, Haydn, Mozart, Beethoven and Dvořák, and Lieder.
 She sang the soprano solo of Janáček's Glagolitic Mass at La Scala in Milan.

 Domanínská died in Hodonín on 2 February 2021, at the age of 96.